ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 Patterns is an array of std ChatScript pattern strings.
 If they use memorization, you are allowed up to 2 return values and _0 and _1 will be returned under the variable names you provide.
-It will return the canonical values of those match variables.
-If you need the original values, you can perform an assignment inside the pattern using something like $_0:='_0  (see Match variable assignment in Advanced patterns).
+It will return the original values of those match variables.
+If you need the canonical values, you can perform an assignment inside the pattern using something like $_0:=_0  (see Match variable assignment in Advanced patterns).
 The return values may be omitted.

 The variables and concepts fields are optional and provide context.